Prospective Applicants

 Due to the compressed and accelerated nature of the PA curriculum, competitive applicants must demonstrate a strong foundation in the basic sciences and an ability to successfully manage a challenging academic workload.

 A bachelor’s degree from a regionally accredited U.S. institution or equivalent foreign institution is required.
 No specific major is required or preferred.
-A degree may be in progress at the time of application, but must be complete by December 31 the year prior to the summer start.
+A degree may be in progress at the time of application, but must be completed, if accepted by the time of matriculation into the program.

 CASPA requires applicants who completed courses and/or a degree outside the United States to submit transcripts for evaluation to the World Education Services (www.wes.org), Educational Credential Evaluators (www.ece.org/ECE), or Josef Silny and Associates, Inc. (www.jsilny.com).